 To use an Electric Moped you need a licence, at least a provisional moped licence.
 However, it is not the only requirement.
 Starting from the top, it is first worth mentioning the difference between an electric bicycle and an electric moped.
 Check our specialist answers!

 Compared to e-mopeds, electric bicycles can be used by anyone that is over 14 years old or over.
 Those vehicles must have power of 250 watts or below, and the power must cut off at 15.5 mph.
 It must also have two pedals for manual propulsion.
 Compared to that kind of vehicle, electric mopeds usually come with more powerful motors and faster speed.
 Some of them might have pedals for propulsion, however it is a rare case.

-Electric mopeds and scooters are classified as L1e vehicles, meaning only people who are at least 16 years old or more are eligible to use them.
+When it comes to scooter vs moped, electric mopeds and scooters are classified as L1e vehicles, meaning only people who are at least 16 years old or more are eligible to use them.